 - Fried mushrooms

-- A grilled tomato (fry briefly with the mushrooms, don't make it too difficult :))
+- A grilled tomato (fry it briefly with the mushrooms, don't make it too complicated :))

 - Toast with butter and jam